UK General Election 2024: Impact on mortgage rates and house prices

 For context, someone with a £200,000 mortgage and a 25-year term faces an additional £378 a month if they move from a 1.42% rate to a 5% rate.
 That’s an extra £4,536 per year.

-How has the current government managed rising mortgage rates?
+How did the Conservative government manage rising mortgage rates?

 The Conservative government worked with lenders to create the Mortgage Charter to help borrowers struggling with increased mortgage repayments.